rkelson/metadata-asset-tracking-tool/metadata/political/vista_ballot_areas.md

 <!--- This next paragraph is from the original metadata.
 I haven't seen other data pages explain GIS operations for a dataset in this way, is this something we generally like to include? -->

-Precincts can be formed (and subprecinct divisions eliminated) by performing a GIS ‘dissolve’ operation on the precinctid field.
+Precincts can be formed by eliminating subprecinct divisions by dissolving the features on the precinctid field.

 ### How was the dataset created?